abimanyupewe/BimHexsos/README.md

 # 💫 About Me:
-🧑🏻 Hello i'am Abimanyu Priyo Widagdo, you can call me Abim<br>📌 workout is my hobby<br>💰 i'am crypto currency and blockchain
+🧑🏻 Hello i'am Abimanyu Priyo Widagdo, you can call me Abim<br>📌 workout is my hobby<br>💰 i'am learn crypto currency and blockchain

 ## 🌐 Socials: